MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/assign-licenses-to-users.md

 - You must be a Global, License, or User admin to assign licenses.
 For more information, see [About Microsoft 365 admin roles](../add-users/about-admin-roles.md).
 - You can [assign Microsoft 365 licenses to user accounts with PowerShell](../../enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell.md).
-- To use group-based licensing, see [Assign licenses to users by group membership in Azure Active Directory](/azure/active-directory/users-groups-roles/licensing-groups-assign)
+- To use group-based licensing, see [Assign licenses to users by group membership in Microsoft Entra ID](/azure/active-directory/users-groups-roles/licensing-groups-assign)
 - Some services, like Sway, are automatically assigned to users, and don't need to be assigned individually.
 - If you're a Cloud Solution Provider (CSP) and you bought products on behalf of a customer, you can't use the **Your products** page to assign or unassign licenses for certain products, like perpetual software.
 To assign or unassign licenses for those products, [use the Licenses page](#use-the-licenses-page-to-assign-licenses-to-users).